-If you’ve ever tried to quit online gambling but found yourself drifting back to slot sites or betting apps — even those not on GamStop — you’re not alone.
+If you’ve ever tried to quit online gambling but found yourself drifting back to slot sites or betting apps — even those casinos not on GamStop — you’re not alone.

 Gamban is one of the most effective tools designed to block access to gambling platforms across all devices.
 Whether you're struggling to stay away from online casinos or simply want peace of mind, this software offers a solid barrier between you and temptation.